luludak/FetaFix/README.md

 You can access the FetaFix paper on [ArXiv](https://arxiv.org/abs/2312.15101v4).
 It will appear in EASE '25 proceedings after presentation.

 The system is based on DeltaNN: [Project](https://github.com/luludak/DeltaNN) | [Paper](https://arxiv.org/abs/2306.06208)
+Using FetaFix, we detected and reported 7 new bugs and issues to 3 different converters.

 FetaFix supports: